kpetersen04/kpetersen04.github.io/README.md

 - Audio while the game is loading, when the Pokeball catches a pokemon, when the Pokeball dies and when the Team Rocket is sent home while scared.
 - Play and Pause icons to allow the player to control the sound.
 - Making the yellow engergisers flash constantly on the board.
+- Make the 'YOU WIN' and 'GAME OVER' messages appear over the board.

 ### Stage Two: Additional Time

 With more time, I would like to:

-- Make the 'You win' and 'You lose' message appear on the board (currently replaces the score total).
 - Work on the 'chomp' sound used when a pokemon is eaten.
 - Make the game page responsive so it can be played on tablets and mobile phones.
 - Make the Team Rocket movements logical so they chase after the pokeball under different conditions.